 How can businesses be prepared for such situations and how to respond now

 While such scenarios are obviously not preferable, they may well be like occasional uninvited guests for businesses.
-Which is why it is crucial to keep relevant contingency plans in place.
+This is why it is crucial to keep relevant contingency plans in place.
 While people and the economy influence innovation and the pace of advancement for businesses, we shouldn’t let our processes stagnate until other environmental factors dictate our transformation decisions.

 New poll!— Brian Solis (@briansolis) April 15, 2020